lacchain/besu-pro-testnet/TOPOLOGY_AND_ARCHITECTURE.md

 For a P2P network work properly, there must be a good implementation of node discovery that allows a node to discover other nodes that are part of the network.
 In LACChain Networks, as detailed previously in Section Topology, nodes can have the category of validator, boot, writer or observer.

-The discover protocol implemented in LACChain Besu Network to build the peer to peer network is based on [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf "Kademlia paper").
+The discover protocol implemented in LACChain Blockchain Network to build the peer to peer network is based on [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf "Kademlia paper").

 Kademlia is a well-defined distributed hash table recognized as a robust standard and protocol.
-LACChain Besu Network inherits from Ethereum [the use of the discovery part of the Kademlia protocol](https://github.com/ethereum/wiki/wiki/Kademlia-Peer-Selection "Kademlia in Ethereum").
+LACChain Blockchain Network inherits from Ethereum [the use of the discovery part of the Kademlia protocol](https://github.com/ethereum/wiki/wiki/Kademlia-Peer-Selection "Kademlia in Ethereum").

 To begin the discovery process, a node needs an identity.
 Currently, the identity of the node is achieved through an enodeID, which is then hashed with [keccak](https://keccak.team/keccak_specs_summary.html "keccak") into a 256-bit value.
 For more details, you can go to [node identity](https://github.com/ethereum/devp2p/blob/master/rlpx.md#node-identity "node-identity").
 In the future, LACChain nodes will be using Decentralized Identifiers (DIDs) and Verifiable Credentials (VC) for identification and authentication.
-In order for a node to get an identity in LACChain Besu Network, you can follow the instructions in the [README](https://github.com/lacchain/besu-network).
+In order for a node to get an identity in LACChain Blockchain Network, you can follow the instructions in the [README](https://github.com/lacchain/besu-network).

-Once you have deployed your node, got your identity and followed the administrative steps to be permissioned in [LACChain Besu Network](https://github.com/lacchain/besu-network/blob/master/PERMISSIONING_PROCESS.md), you node will start the discovery process.
+Once you have deployed your node, got your identity and followed the administrative steps to be permissioned in [LACChain Blockchain Network](https://github.com/lacchain/besu-network/blob/master/PERMISSIONING_PROCESS.md), you node will start the discovery process.

 LACChain uses [**UDP** protocol](https://www.geeksforgeeks.org/user-datagram-protocol-udp/) to exchange information across the P2P network.
 The steps to achieve the discovery of nodes in the network are the following:

 * LIST: When a new node aims to join a network, it needs to be provided with a list of nodes that are already part of that network so it can try to communicate with them.
-In LACChain Besu Network, the addresses of the boot nodes are hard-coded and the list is located at **/root/lacchain/orion.conf**.
+In LACChain Blockchain Network, the addresses of the boot nodes are hard-coded and the list is located at **/root/lacchain/orion.conf**.

 ![configuration of boots nodes](/docs/images/boot_config.png)